salirzaidi/salirzaidi.github.io/_posts/2020-09-11-Impact-of-COVID19-on-Telecoms.md

 layout: post
 title: Impact of COVID19
 ---
+Like other industries, Telecom industry has also been impacted by the ongoing pandemic crisis.
+We summarised the Impact of COVID19 on Telecoms industry in the written evidence submitted to the DCMS Committee.
+This can be found at: URL(https://committees.parliament.uk/writtenevidence/7245/html/) and is reproduced below.

 **Written evidence submitted by Professor Muhammad Ali Imran,**
 **Dr Muhammad Zeeshan Shakir, Dr Syed Ali Zaidi and**
 **Dr Yusuf Abdulrahman Sambo**